Home vision tests measure the ability to see fine detail.

-This is the standard eye chart doctors use, which has been adapted for home use.
+This is the standard eye chart that doctors use, it has been adapted for home use.

 The chart is attached to a wall at eye level.
 Stand 10 feet (3 meters) away from the chart.
 If you wear glasses or contact lenses for distance vision, wear them for the test.

 Check each eye separately, first the right and then the left.
 Keep both eyes open and cover one eye with the palm of the hand.